mechatroner/vscode_rainbow_csv/README.md

 Enter RBQL query without launching RBQL Console.
 Use only if you have experience with regular RBQL command.

 #### ColumnEditBefore, ColumnEditAfter, ColumnEditSelect
 Activate multi-cursor column editing for column under the cursor.
 Works only for files with less than 10000 lines.
-For larger files you can use "UPDATE" RBQL query.
+For larger files you can use an RBQL query.
 **WARNING**: This is a dangerous mode.
 It is possible to accidentally corrupt table structure by incorrectly using "Backspace" or entering separator or double quote characters.
-Use RBQL "UPDATE" query if you are not sure.
+Use RBQL if you are not sure.
 To remove cursor/selection from the header line use "Alt+Click" on it.
-ColumnEditBefore adds a cursor before the field (but after the enclosing double quote for comma- and semicolon- separated files).
-ColumnEditAfter adds a cursor after the field (but before the enclosing double quote for comma- and semicolon- separated files).

 #### CSV Lint
 Run CSV check even if auto-check is disabled in VS Code configuration.